DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/environment_variable_configuration.rst

   Must be set to point to a folder containing VOMSES information.
 See :ref:`multi_vo_dirac`

 BEARER_TOKEN
-  If the environment variable is set, then the value is taken to be the token contents
+  If the environment variable is set, then the value is taken to be the token contents(https://doi.org/10.5281/zenodo.3937438).

 BEARER_TOKEN_FILE
   If the environment variable is set, then its value is interpreted as a filename.
-The contents of thespecified file are taken to be the token contents.
+The content of the specified file is used as token string(https://doi.org/10.5281/zenodo.3937438).

+DIRAC_USE_ACCESS_TOKEN
+  If this environment is set to ``true`` or ``yes``, the concurrent.futures.ThreadPoolExecutor will be used (default=false)